-1981, in Eindhoven, a group of teachers got the idea of reconstructing a farm where children would be taught in prehistoric themes.
-“Learning by doing by yourself” was the starting point.
-Since that moment, it has developed into an archaeological open-air museum of 2 hectares with about 20,000 schoolchildren and 40,000 tourists visiting annually.
+In 1981, a group of teachers got the idea of reconstructing a farm where children would be taught in prehistoric themes: learning by doing.
+Ever since, the preHistorisch Dorp has developed into an archaeological open air museum of 2 hectares with about 20,000 schoolchildren and 50,000 tourists visiting annually.